7h3cyb3rm0nk/rust-os/README.md

 # rust-os
-An Operating System built on Rust
+## An Operating System built on Rust

+### Extra dependencies
+- Qemu
+- Nightly version of Rust